 Viva Viagem is also usable in all metro lines; suburban trains to and from Estoril, Cascais and Sintra; and ferry routes from Cacilhas, Trafaria/Porto Brandao, Seixal/Barreiro/Montijo.
 The card cannot be used in Aerobus and tourist routes (e.g. hop-on hop-off bus).

 Both variants of Viva Viagem cards, green and white, can be used in Lisbon.
 The only difference is that a white card, unlike a green one, is not valid on the public transport providers that operate south of the River Tejo.
 So, if you reach the Northern part with a white one, simply buy a separate return ticket from the bus driver to come back.

 What are the Ticket Rates/Load Options?

-Single ticket load option including Carris/Metro lines costs €1.50.
-This option is to pay for a stricly specific journey.
+Single ticket load options including Carris/Metro lines costs €1.50.
+This option is to pay for a strictly specific journey.
 Buy it if your trip consists of just that one journey on public transport in Lisbon.
 The ticket is also limited to one hour.

 Keep in mind that once you’ve chosen an option, you cannot change to another type of fare while the previous one has not been used.

 The Lisboa Card costs from €20 for one day to €42 for three days.
 It includes 26 free museums, namely Belém Tower and Jerónimos Monastery, and free public transport.
-It also offers discounts on a number of museums and activities.
-Crucially, it also includes unlimited use of Lisbon’s public transport for the duration of the card – 24, 48 or 72 hours.
+It also offers discounts on several museums and activities.
+Crucially, it also includes unlimited use of Lisbon’s public transport for the duration of the card – 24, 48, or 72 hours.
 You can buy it online, or get it from the airport tourist office.